Buying diamonds in lockdown? WhatsApp can be your best friend

-MILAN (Reuters) - As Italy entered a new coronavirus lockdown and shut shops in March, Genoa-based jeweller Gismondi 1754 turned to messaging service WhatsApp to sell a 300,000 euro diamond ring to a wealthy Swiss client.
+As Italy entered a new coronavirus lockdown and shut shops in March, Genoa-based jeweller Gismondi 1754 (GISM.MI) turned to messaging service WhatsApp to sell a 300,000 euro diamond ring to a wealthy Swiss client.

 The pandemic has forced luxury goods companies to use social media, video and virtual showrooms to woo their wealthy customers in Europe and keep them shopping at a time when tourists, especially from China, have been absent for more than a year.